 - A83 landslide is ‘not safe’ for engineers to clear 2 August 2012, BBC News

 The BGS Landslide Response Team made a visit to the landslide on 2 August 2012 to record the failure.
 Information collected for the BGS National Landslide Database (ID 18688/1).

-A debris flow occurred after a period of heavy rainfall
+- October 2007: a debris flow occurred after a period of heavy rainfall.

-A debris flow followed the existing 2007 landslide track
+- September 2009: a debris flow followed the existing 2007 landslide track.

-A translational landslide that degraded into a flow occurred to the south-east of the 2007/2009 landslide
+- November 2011: a translational landslide that degraded into a flow occurred to the south-east of the 2007/2009 landslide.

-A small landslide (30–50 tonnes) occurred on 22 February 2012, setting off tiltmeter alarms.
+- February 2012: a small landslide (30–50 tonnes) occurred on 22 February 2012, setting off tiltmeter alarms.
 Although no debris from the landslide reached the road, the A83 was closed for two days as a precaution.
-The BGS did not carry out a survey for this event
+BGS did not carry out a survey for this event.

 The bedrock plays little part in the landslide activity on these slopes.
-The recent landslides here have largely been associated with slope deposits, including peat and topsoil as well as the underlying layers of colluvium.
-The colluvium comprises sandy to gravelly silts and clays, with varying amounts of cobbles and boulders.
+The recent landslides here have largely been associated with slope deposits, including peat and topsoil as well as the underlying layers of colluvium , whichcomprises sandy to gravelly silts and clays, with varying amounts of cobbles and boulders.
 The colluvium deposits on this slope represent earlier phases of slope instability.